-As we head into our 22nd year of Raising Pointing Labs our son Tanner turned 4 Dec.
-24th 2013, his older sister, Paige Katherine will be 7 in June.
-She was born June 11th, 2007.
+As we head into our 25th year of Raising Pointing Labs our son Tanner turned 6 Dec.
+24th 2015, his older sister, Paige Katherine turned 9 in June.
 Her mother, Kim, and I got married March 18th, 2006.
 We live on 13 acres of grass land for training along with a pond across the road for water training.
 We are located in Atwood, Kansas (North West Corner) about 15 miles from the Nebraska state line and about 60 miles from the Colorado State Line.
 My father, Danny Lankas, was born and raised in Atwood, KS.
 He attended Kansas State University, where he played football, wrestled and did track.
 As of September 4th, 2004 he was inducted into the Kansas State Hall of Fame for football.
 My mother, Sally Womer, also attended K-State.
 After a couple of years in the NFL, they moved to Jacksonville, IL where he taught and coached football.
 In the early 70’s they moved to El Dorado, KS where my mother taught and dad still taught and coached.
 My sister was born in 1973 and I in 1976.
 In 1979 we moved back to Atwood.
 My father coached Atwood to 3 state titles, which I played on 2 of them.
 I attended Fort Hays State University where I played football and majored in Mathematics.
 I moved back to Atwood and since 1998 to 2006 I helped my father coach football.
 After coaching in Atwood for over 20 years my father has decided to step down.
-Mom is still teaching at the grade school level, my wife is a speech Pathologist and is working mainly with the elderly and stroke victims.
+Mom is retired from teaching at the grade school level, my wife is a speech Pathologist and is working mainly with the elderly and stroke victims.
 Our dogs and puppies have assisted her in her therapy with some of her patients.
 Growing up, all I thought about was hunting and sports.
 I always had a dog and always went hunting with dad.
 When I was 8 years old I had a Labrador retriever and I remember telling dad, If you ever had a lab that would point you would have the greatest dog in the World.
 About 17 years ago dad came across an ad for pointing labs and in disbelief he bought one.
 After owning one we decided that the pointing lab is the most versatile breed and that is what we have stuck with.
 Do to the demmand of people wanting our pups, we do help place puppies into those homes with dogs that have came from our dogs and our breed with our stud dogs.
-We have made prior arrangments with these people and we only follow through with the owners of these dogs if they meet the Lankas Labs qualification with health, hunting and temperment.
+We have made prior arrangements with these people and we only follow through with the owners of these dogs if they meet the Lankas Labs qualification with health, hunting and temperament.
 We are not a puppy mill and that is why we have these other dogs (that come from Lankas Labs stock)that are personal owned and hunted.

 LANKAS LABS has been raising pointing Labradors for over the last 19 years.
 Between my father and myself we have over 64 years of hunting experience, and in that time we have raised and hunted over: Brittanys, Chesapeake Bay Retrievers, Springer Spaniels, Weimaraners, German Shorthairs, German Wirehaired, English Pointers,